microsoft/TypeScript-wiki/Breaking-Changes.md

 }

 function doSomething(x: E) {
   // Error!
-This condition will always return 'true' since the types 'E' and '-1' have no overlap. if (x === -1) {
+This condition will always return 'false' since the types 'E' and '-1' have no overlap. if (x === -1) {
     // ...
   }